aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

     flush_ms: 100
 ```

-Create the resource on Kubernetes:
+2. Create the resource on Kubernetes:
 ```bash
 $ kubectl apply -f kafka-topic-random-strings.yaml
 ```

+3. Create a user and an ACL.
-To use the Kafka Topic, we need to create a new user with the `ServiceUser` resource (to avoid using the `avnadmin` super user!) and the `KafkaACL` to allow the user access to the Topic.
+To use the Kafka topic, create a new user with the `ServiceUser` resource (in order to avoid using the `avnadmin` super user), and the `KafkaACL` to allow the user access to the topic.

+..1.
 In a file named `kafka-acl-user-crab.yaml`, add the following two resources:
 ```yaml
 apiVersion: aiven.io/v1alpha1
 kind: ServiceUser